We all have an inherent psychological DNA that under the right conditions sprouts like a seed.

 IMAGINATION Thought and feeling together allows you to imagine what you do not yet know or have not yet seen.
 With the imagination you can create something new that brings with it new possibilities.

-PASSION: Feeling and will together makes you goal oriented and ambitious, driving you to achieve something important you desire.
+PASSION: Feeling and will together makes you goal oriented and ambitious, driving you to achieve something important.

-ACTION: Will, feeling, and thought together triggers concrete practical action aimed at tangible results.
-(This is Assagioli’s Sensation combined with the body’s ability to act)
+ACTION: Will, feeling, and thought together triggers concrete practical action aimed at results.

 These seven psychological functions and qualities are always available, but not in equal measure because we have not developed them to the same degree.
 They are therefore expressed differently.